hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/extensions.rst

 Sharding the Treasury
 ~~~~~~~~~~~~~~~~~~~~~

-Sketch: the :ref:`integration-architecture` is already built to support multiple treasury parties

-* allocate multiple treasury parties in :ref:`exchange-parties-setup`; they can even be one separate nodes
+Sharding your treasury over multiple treasury parties may be interesting to reduce the risk
+of compromise of a single ``treasuryParty``'s private key.
+Using multiple treasury parties also provides operational flexibility with respect
+to which validator nodes host what party.
+This can be useful for load balancing or to incrementally change your party hosting setup.

+You can shard your treasury over multiple parties as follows:

+#.
+Setup multiple treasury parties instead of using a single ``treasuryParty``.
+   Use the setup described in the :ref:`treasury-party-setup` section for each of them.
-* run Tx History Ingestion, Withdrawal Automation, Multi-Step Deposit Automation once for each ``treasuryParty``
+#.
+Run one instance of Tx History Ingestion, Withdrawal Automation, and
+   Multi-Step Deposit Automation for each treasury party.
+#.
+Share the Canton Integration DB across all instances, but adjust
+   the schema such that UTXOs and pending multi-step transfers are tracked per treasury party.
-* have your Exchange Internal Systems pick the ``treasuryParty`` that should execute the withdrawal
+#.
+Change your Exchange Internal Systems such that they select the treasury party

-  * you might have to split large withdrawals over multiple parties in case none of them have large enough balances on their own
+   as well as the ``Holding`` UTXOs to use for funding a withdrawal.
+   For large withdrawals that surpass the funds available to a single treasury party,
+   you can either rebalance the funds across multiple treasury parties
+   or split the withdrawal into multiple smaller ones.

 Multi-Hosting the Treasury Party
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~